-Students who remain in prison are DINH NGUYEN KHA, sentenced to eight years' imprisonment on charges of "conducting propaganda against the state" in May 2013.
+Students who remain in prison are DINH NGUYEN KHA, sentenced to eight years imprisonment, on charges of "conducting propaganda against the state" in May 2013.
 He was arrested in October 2012 for handing out leaflets critical of the government.
-According to a report by Amnesty International, Dinh Nguyen Kha is being denied medical treatment following an operation in December 2016 to remove a tumor from his stomach.
+According to a report by Amnesty International, Dinh Nguyen has been denied medical treatment following an operation in December 2016 to remove a tumor from his stomach.
 ESW calls upon the Vietnamese government to end the practice of deliberately depriving political prisoners of medical care, and to ensure that detainees receive proper medical care and are granted medical parole in time to properly treat their illnesses.

-His Excellency Trần Đại Quang President of the Socialist Republic of Vietnam c/o Ministry of Foreign Affairs Hanoi Vietnam
+Please send appeals to: His Excellency Trần Đại Quang President of the Socialist Republic of Vietnam c/o Ministry of Foreign Affairs Hanoi Vietnam